HarishDubbaka/Azure_Terraform/Day07/Readme.md

 Terraform Type Constraints Guide

-This document explains the fundamental and complex type constraints in Terraform, along with commonly used commands.
+This guide explains the fundamental and complex type constraints in Terraform, along with commonly used commands.

 🔹 Fundamental Types: Your Building Blocks